sanjaikumarv/interview-preparation-docs/React-js.md

 React.js is an open-source JavaScript library developed by Facebook for building user interfaces, particularly for single-page applications.
 React provides component-based approach for building UIs, allowing developers to create reusable UI components that can be composed together to build complex user interfaces.

+## What is synthetic event in React ?

 ## What are components in React?

 In React, components are reusable building blocks that define specific parts of a user interface (UI) , that helps to reduce our code.